mlte-team/a2it/framework/1_SDMT.md

 **Prediction Accuracy / Error Rate**
 - Objective: Assess the ability of the model to perform the task for which it is designed.
-- Metric: See task-appropriate model quality module.
+- Metric: Select a task-appropriate model quality evaluation metric.
 - Rationale: Prediction accuracy is self-evident.
-- Implementation: See task-appropriate model quality module.
+- Implementation: Select a task-appropriate implementation of your metric.

 **Fairness**
 - Objective: Data and models should be free of bias to avoid unfair treatment of certain groups, to ensure a fair distribution of benefits and costs, and to offer those affected an opportunity to seek redress against adverse decisions made by the system or the humans operating it ([Chouldechova & Roth 2018](https://arxiv.org/pdf/1810.08810.pdf)).